shakes76/PatternAnalysis-2023/recognition/VQVAE_s4594975/README.md

 # VQVAE and Pixel CNN - Generative Model of OASIS Dataset
-AIM: The aim of this project is to develop a generative model for one of the specified medical imaging datasets (OASIS brain, ADNI brain, or OAI AKOA knee) using a VQVAE (Vector Quantized Variational Autoencoder) with a PixelCNN (Pixel Convolutional Neural Network) to produce "reasonably clear" medical images with a Structured Similarity Index (SSIM) score exceeding 0.6.
+AIM: The aim of this project is to develop a generative model for OASIS brain dataset using a VQVAE (Vector Quantized Variational Autoencoder) and a PixelCNN (Pixel Convolutional Neural Network) to produce "reasonably clear" medical images with a Structured Similarity Index (SSIM) score exceeding 0.6.
 The project involves leveraging advanced deep learning techniques to create high-quality, structured, and interpretable medical images, which can be invaluable for medical diagnosis, research, and analysis.

 ## OASIS DATASET